About this listing

 -Use of washer/dryer for guests staying a week or more

-LIGHT use of kitchen
+-LIGHT use of kitchen

 -Fans for hot-weather cooling.
 No AC.
 Please note that Boston can have heat waves.

--Great porch with flowers and umbrella, relax or work there in warmer months
+-Two great porches with flowers and umbrella, relax or work there in warmer months

 -Relax in dining room and set up your computer there if you like